kbowden1800/bouncing-box/README.md

     top: 100px;
     left: 0px;

-### TODO 2: Learn how to move the box
+### TODO 2: Learn how to move the box using the box.css() function

-You can also change the appearance of the box using JavaScript.
+We discovered earlier that **the `left` css property changes how far from the left side of screen the box is**.
+To make our box move we want to change the `left` css property.
+The `box.css()` function lets us change css properties using JavaScript.

+Add the following code below `TODO 2`
+    //TODO 2
+    var position;

+    position = 0;

+    box.css('left', position);

+`box.css('left', position);` sets the value of the `left` css property to the value held in our `position` variable which is currently 0.
+Increase the value of the `position` variable and watch the box move to the right!

+Before we move on, lets reset position to 0 so it moves back to the left side of the screen.

+    position = 0;

-Declare and initialize `position` and `points` variables to zero
+Declare and initialize `points` variables to zero and `speed` to 10 by adding the following under `TODO 2`.

     // TODO 2
     var position;